On this page:

 Principal

-Principals will be notified ahead of ESM testing and inspections coordinated by corporate staff.
-The outcomes of these will be stored in AIMS and will be accessible by the school.
+Principals will be notified ahead of ESM testing and inspections or annual audit by the provider allocated and coordinated by corporate staff.
+The outcomes of annual audits (reports) will be stored in AIMS and will be accessible by the school.
+Service reports from inspections and testing will be provided directly to schools.
 This will support schools in undertaking any maintenance or rectification works of ESM items.

 Principals are responsible for ESM defect rectification works and receive funding for rectification work through the Maintenance and Minor Works budget line in the SRP.